Gary Gilmour: Representative Cricket

 Gilmour was recalled to play Tasmania in a McDonald's Cup one-day game.
-He scored one batting at first drop and went for 0–25 off three overs as Tasmania won the game.
-Also in that competition took 2–28 in a game against Queensland, 2–39 in the semi final against WA and 1–53 and scored 21 in the final against Victoria, which NSW lost.

 He played one more first-class game, against South Australia, taking 1–44 and 0–5.
 His first class career was over at the age of 27.

 However, he continued to play for Belmont in Newcastle District Competition.
 In 1980–81 he scored 59 for Newcastle against the touring New Zealanders.
-He heel injury brought an early end to his summer.
+A heel injury brought an early end to his summer.
 There was some talk Gilmour might return to NSW ranks in 1981–82 but it did not happen.
 He did score a 102 off 101 balls for Country Northern against Country Southern.

-Post-cricket career
+Manager

-In 2009 he was appointed manager of the Newcastle representative cricket team.
+In 2009, Gilmour was appointed manager of the Newcastle representative cricket team.